-miniDSP Flex HT¶
+miniDSP Flex HT

-Product Overview¶
+Product Overview

 The miniDSP Flex HT is a compact eight-channel input, eight-channel output high-resolution audio processor.
 It features eight channels of unbalanced (RCA) analog output, multichannel USB audio input, multichannel linear PCM audio via HDMI eARC, and two stereo digital inputs on SPDIF and optical connectors.

 The HDMI eARC feature enables simple integration into modern home theater systems.
 A single connection to an eARC-enabled television allows up to 7.1 audio from sources connected to the TV.
-(Source devices must be able to output multichannel linear PCM audio.)

 The miniDSP Flex HT can be purchased with a WiSA (Wireless Audio Streaming Association) transmitter.
 This is an optional hardware upgrade that can be added at the time of initial purchase only.
 The WiSA transmitter wirelessly sends all eight processed output channels to compatible WiSA speakers and subwoofers.